Right Arrow

 5. Employee frustration leading to turnover and training costs

-Core challenges production supervisors face with changeovers
+Core challenges manufacturing teams face with changeovers

 Managing changeover complexity without live visibility